Get the help you need today

 Hello, I'm Victoria.
 If you're reading this it's very likely you are looking for help; if that's the case I'm very glad you found my website.
 Please take a read to find out a bit about me and my experience and feel free to get in touch.

-I am a fully accredited BACP Counsellor/Psychotherapist with over 10 years experience working in the NHS, charity and private sectors.
+I am a fully accredited BACP Counsellor/Psychotherapist with over 10 years' experience working in the NHS, charity and private sectors.
 The BACP (British Association for Counselling and Psychotherapy) is the UK's leading governing body for Counsellors and Psychotherapists.
-Prior to training as a therapist I worked in a mental health crisis unit, primarily focusing on suicide prevention with people who have experienced trauma.
+Prior to training as a therapist, I worked in a mental health crisis unit, providing informal counselling to people from all walks of life.

 About my training